-I made a few changes to the recipe I had on the plane.
-I added carrots to increase the veggie factor and included mint as I find the mango and mint combination irresistible.
+This healthy, yummy herb-infused carrot, mango, and moong lentil salad is a summer favorite in the mango season.
 This salad is quite versatile.
-You can either enjoy this salad on a bed of your favorite greens as a light lunch or have it as a side dish with veggies or soup.
-Here is how to make it:
+You can either enjoy this salad on a bed of your favorite greens as a light lunch or have it as a side dish with veggies or a soup.

 Soak moong lentils for at least six hours, preferably overnight; drain and rinse under running water.
 Combine the lentils in a pan with water, salt, and a little turmeric.
 Use just enough water to cover the lentils.
 Using turmeric is totally optional; I use it to accentuate the yellow color of moong lentils.
 Over medium heat, bring to a boil.
 A layer of foam forms in the pan.
 I usually skim the foam, a trick I learned observing my grandmother doing the same.